TehPwns/flux/README.md

 Functionality
 =============
-Version 1.2.5
+Version 1.2.6
- * Functionality: Added ability to omit pointers from `after`.
-Doing so will create a tween on the previous variable.
-All `after` functions are also now inline.
+ * Fixed mysterious errors that went undetected with `after` functions
- * Fixed a possibility for memory leaks
+ * Makefiles added for examples

 See CHANGELOG for full list of changes.